adaltas/node-shell/doc/api/helping.md

 Determine if help was requested by returning zero to n commands if help is requested or null otherwise.

-* `params`: `[object] | object` The parameter object parsed from arguments, an object in flatten mode or an array in extended mode, optional.
+* `params` ([object] | object)
-* Returns: `array | null` The formatted help to be printed.
+  The parameter object parsed from arguments, an object in flatten mode or an array in extended mode, optional.

 ## Description